balena-os/balenafin-raspbian/README.md

 * Regenerate the deb as per above instructions.
 * Upload the new deb as per above instructions.

+## Run Raspbian image with balenaFin support

+If you are running a pristine Raspbian image, you can install and configure it to support balenaFin by taking advantage of the `balenafin-ify.sh` tool.
+This script is meant to run on target (on a balenaFin board).
+It will configure the OS and download all the needed packages.
+Check the tool's help message for more info.

 ## License

 Copyright 2019 Rulemotion Ltd.